notadeejay/rbc-training/data/Week 2 Day 2/04__More Flexbox Practice__Exercise.md

 ---
 uuid: 5cf63610-7c13-438c-9374-7e7efe446b67
-stretch: true
 ---

-In this stretch activity, you'll find screen shots of layouts you might find familiar.
+Before we start adding flexbox to the layout of our resume page, here are a few exercises to help you fully understand the concepts.

 We've written HTML for you and provided you with layout designs.
 Your job is to write CSS that matches the designs.
-You might find it easiest to copy and paste this HTML into CodePen, and write your CSS there.
+You might find it easiest to copy and paste this HTML into CodePen (https://codepen.io/), and write your CSS there.
+Feel free to work with a partner through these exercises.
+You may find it helpful to talk through the code with a classmate, and complete these layouts together.

 ### Layout One